The Digital and Interdisciplinary Art Practice [DIAP] MFA Program

 [DIAP] students work in a collaborative studio space for the four semesters in residence

-[DIAP] students receive a Macintosh laptop and software on entry to the program, and it becomes their property at graduation for a minimal fee.
+[DIAP] students receive a new laptop and software on entry to the program, and it becomes their property at graduation for a minimal fee.

 [DIAP] expects students to participate in a dialog with contemporary art practice.
 Exposure to a broad range of artistic practice takes place via individual and group critiques, interaction with visiting artists and critics and field trips.